lmtoy/lmtoy_2021-S1-US-3/README.md

 ## OBSNUM

-A total of 30 (so far) science obsnum's were taken in the CO line (115.3 GHz).
+A total of 48 (so far) science obsnum's were taken in the CO line (115.3 GHz).
+7 of those are clearly bad, and perhaps more.

-The good data were taken in a 4 night end sprint (March 12, 13, 18, 19) before Covid shut down the observatory.
-Each dataset integrated a 120 arcsec region in OTF sthyle for about 600 seconds.
-Beams 0,5,12,13,14,15 were often suspect.
-Individual inspection is needed.
-The final RMS in the combined map was about 21-23 mK, with no clear CO detection.

-More detailed descriptions are in the file **mk_runs.py**.
+Current RMS is down to 21 mK, but the current last combination up to 99703 has bad data included, as the mom0 looks bad.
+The combo  up through 98737 looks in fact much better (rms 24 mK)

 ## LMTOY Data Reduction